Saini Sikh Subcastes

-Some Rajputs living under the sword in the Muslim-ruled areas , however, started downplaying their identity to escape conversion and "Dola" enforced ritual pollution targeted at the rebellious Rajput groups (and also Brahmins in some cases) .
+Some Rajputs living under the sword in the Muslim-ruled areas , however, took to nuancing their identities in various ways to escape conversion and "Dola" enforced ritual pollution targeted at the rebellious Rajput groups (and also Brahmins in some cases) .
 The Sainis are said to be one such Rajput group who took up agriculture in this era.
-Many of their clan names such as Badwal, Tirotia, Salaria, Dhamrait, Mangar, Darar, Gehlon, Tambar, Banwait, etc are identical or very similar to those of the Rajputs found on the neighboring hills which suggests that both were at one time part of the same stock which later got fragmented into separate groups due to the reasons already mentioned.
-The comparative ABO distribution studies conducted on both the groups, which were published in American Journal of Physical Anthropology in 1961, had confirmed identical genetic markers of both the groups, while at the same time showing significant differences between them and those of other leading castes of the area such as Jats, Aroras, etc. This also strongly indicates a common ancestry.
+Many of their clan names such as Badwal, Tirotia, Salaria, Dhamrait, Mangar, Darar, Gehlon, Tambar, Banwait and others are identical or very similar to those of the Rajputs found on the neighboring hills which suggests that both were at one time part of the same stock which later got fragmented into separate groups due to the reasons already mentioned.
+The comparative ABO distribution studies conducted on both the groups, which were published in the prestigious American Journal of Physical Anthropology in 1961, had confirmed identical genetic markers of both the groups, while at the same time showing significant differences between them and those of other leading castes of the area such as Jats, Aroras, etc. This also strongly indicates a common ancestry.
 The oral and historical accounts thus do have some scientific corroboration in this particular case.

 Since 1931 the surname Saini is also used by Mali groups of Rajasthan and some other states.
-These however are different from the Sainis that are found in Punjab and are said to have no marital links with them.
+These however are different from the Sainis that are found in Punjab and have no marital links with them.

 Saini Sikh Sub Castes